tuna-f1sh/NixiePipe/README.md

 to this.
 As with the FastLED library, consideration must be made to the finite time required to transmit to a number of pipes and the fact that interrupts are disabled during this period.
-For this reason, when using Serial communication, polling `show` (for fade and rainbow), will cause erractic communication.
+For this reason, when using Serial communication, polling `show` (for fade and rainbow), will cause erratic communication.

 ## Units